Combining Evidence Across Filtrations: Acknowledgements

 \section{Acknowledgements}

-AR acknowledges funding from NSF IIS-2229881 and NSF DMS-2310718.
-The authors thank the anonymous reviewers for their valuable feedback.
-YJC acknowledges Jan Hannig for suggesting the idea of using conditional expectations in Section~\ref{sec:discussion}.
+We thank the anonymous reviewers for their valuable feedback throughout the revision process.
+We acknowledge Jan Hannig for the idea of using conditional expectations in Section~\ref{sec:discussion} and Martin Larsson for the proof sketch in Section~\ref{sec:running_max_mtg_to_e}.
+A.R.~acknowledges funding from NSF IIS-2229881 and NSF DMS-2310718.